saniagx/saniagx/README.md

 ## Hey there! 👋

 I'm sania, a BSc Computer Science student based in London.

-I design and build both academic and creative projects.

 -------->

 🏛️ My main programming languages are Java, with a bit of C++ and Python for Machine Learning.

-🪷 I'm currently learning Kotlin and Compose Multiplatform to build fun mobile and desktop applications.
+🪷 Currentlty Learning: Kotlin and Compose Multiplatform

 💻 I've also experimented with React, HTML CSS and JavaScript.